Install extension

 Configuration Google Analytics (gtag.js)

-If you don't want to use Google Tag Manager, you can alternatively work directly with the Google Analytics tracking code (gtag.js).
+If you no Google Tag Manager you can alternatively work directly with the Google Analytics tracking code (gtag.js).

 - Choose from "Which tracking integration would you like to use?" the option "Google Analytics (gtag.js)".